 By and large, potatoes are known primarily for their nutritional value, so modern research into medicinal uses is limited.
 Nonetheless, potatoes have been traditionally used in Quechua communities for the topical treatment of headaches, hemorrhoids, ulcers, and burns.
 The antioxidant and antimicrobial properties of potato have led researchers to investigate the following unconfirmed, potential medicinal uses:

 Controlling blood pressure.
-When consumed in moderation, as a part of a healthy diet, potatoes have been shown to lower blood pressure, as well as improve lipid profiles and decrease inflammation markers.
+When consumed in moderation as part of a healthy diet, potatoes have been shown to lower blood pressure, improve lipid profiles, and decrease inflammation markers.

-Additionally, potatoes contain dietary fiber -mostly concentrated in the peel- which improves digestive health.
-Furthermore, potatoes have been successfully used for treating Staph infections, as well as for preventing dehydration during stomach infections.
+Additionally, potatoes contain dietary fiber - mostly concentrated in the peel - which improves digestive health.
+Furthermore, they have been successfully used for treating Staphylococcus infections as well as for preventing dehydration during stomach infections.

 How They Work

-Potatoes have many essential nutrients and minerals.
-They also contain dietary antioxidants, which may play a part in preventing age-related diseases, and dietary fiber, which benefits both digestive and cardiovascular health.
+Potatoes have many essential nutrients.
+They also contain antioxidants, which may play a part in preventing age-related diseases, and dietary fiber, which benefits both digestive and cardiovascular health.1

 The active compounds in potatoes vary depending on the flesh color.
 Unlike other varieties, purple potatoes contain anthocyanins, which are antioxidant agents.
 They also have significantly more phenolic compounds than white and yellow potatoes.
 On the other hand, potatoes with yellow flesh contain more carotenoids - which are vitamin A precursors - than other varieties.

-The anthocyanins in certain varieties of potatoes, such as 'Vitelotte', also have antimicrobial properties, namely against Staph and Rhizoctonia solani.
-While many of the phytocompounds in potatoes have not yet been identified, their nutritional value is well understood.
+The anthocyanins in certain varieties of potatoes, such as 'Vitelotte,' also have antimicrobial properties, namely against Staphylococcus and Rhizoctonia solani.2 While many of the phytocompounds in potatoes have not yet been identified, their nutritional value is well understood.

 Potato Side Effects

-Potatoes are considered generally safe for most people; however, like most good things in life, moderation is the key.
-Potatoes are high in the type of carbohydrate that the body digests rapidly, causing blood sugar and insulin pikes that can result in people feeling hungry again soon after eating, which may then lead to overeating.
-Excessive consumption of potatoes can increase, in the long-term, the risk of cardiovascular disease and type-2 diabetes.
+Potatoes are considered generally safe for most people; however, like with most good things in life, moderation is key.
+Potatoes are high in the type of carbohydrate that the body digests rapidly, causing blood sugar pikes that can result in people feeling hungry again soon after eating, which may then lead to overeating.
+Excessive, long-term consumption of potatoes can increase the risk of cardiovascular disease and type 2 diabetes.

 Potatoes contain a toxic compound called solanine, which is more concentrated in the green tubers or new sprouts of the potato plant.

 People allergic to nightshade species can experience symptoms that usually include: joint pain, stiffness, headaches, dizziness, diarrhea, nausea, mild depression, and skin irritations.
-Nightshades can also make worst existing inflammations and joint pain in sensitive individuals.
+Nightshades can also worsen existing inflammations and joint pain in sensitive individuals.

-- Potato protein content is fairly low but has an excellent biological value of 90-100, similar to that of cereals, and very high in comparison with other roots and tubers.
+Although potato's protein content is fairly low, it has an excellent biological value of 90-100, similar to that of cereals, and very high in comparison with other roots and tubers.

 How to Consume Potato

-The versatility and relative low cost of potatoes is what makes them such a popular ingredient in food, as well as the fact that they are quite filling.
+The versatility and relatively low cost of potatoes is what makes them such a popular ingredient in various meals.
 They can be baked, fried, mashed, boiled, grilled, and roasted, and they are featured heavily in many modern diets around the world.

-Although the main uses of potato are culinary, the medicinal properties of this Andean native tuber can be reaped from herbal remedies and supplements.
+Although the main uses of potato are culinary, the medicinal properties of this Andean native tuber can be reaped through herbal remedies and supplements.

 - Cooked.
-While there are many unhealthy ways to eat a potato (e.g., as fries, chips, or a buttery mash), this tuber can be prepared in an incredible variety of healthy ways, being boiling and baking the most beneficial.
+While there are many unhealthy ways to eat a potato (e.g., as fries, chips, or a buttery mash), this tuber can be prepared in an incredible variety of healthy ways, with boiling and baking being the most beneficial methods.